Deforming cubulations of hyperbolic groups: Bending hyperplanes.

 \subsection{The infinitely-ended case.}

 In this subsection, we complete the proof of Theorem~\ref{one orbit intro} by addressing the case where $G$ is not one-ended.

-The idea is to construct ``antennas'' (in the sense of \cite{Wise-antenna}) in the maximal Bass-Serre tree and to attach crooked hyperplanes constructed for the one-ended vertex groups.
+The idea is to construct ``antennae'' (in the sense of \cite{Wise-antenna}) in the maximal Bass-Serre tree and to attach crooked hyperplanes constructed for the one-ended vertex groups.
 We now describe the construction in detail.

 Let $G$ be a cocompactly cubulated hyperbolic group.
 By \cite{Dunwoody1,Dunwoody2}, $G$ is the fundamental group of a finite graph of groups $\mscr{G}$ where edge groups are finite and vertex groups are either finite or one-ended.
 Let $G\acts\mc{T}$ be the action on the corresponding Bass-Serre tree.
 Let $G_1,\dots,G_k$ be the one-ended vertex groups and let $v_1,\dots,v_k$ be their fixed vertices in $\mc{T}$.